Overview

 Article summary

-Labeling tasks in Dataloop allow you to annotate data, review annotations, label images, perform quality assurance checks, or any other data-related task requiring human input.
+Labeling tasks in Dataloop allow you to annotate data, review annotations, perform quality assurance checks, or any other data-related task requiring human input.

 Workflow Pipelines